hou-yz/DeepCC-local/README.md

 The state of the art for DukeMTMC is available on [`MOTChallenge`](https://motchallenge.net/results/DukeMTMCT/).
 Submission instructions can be found on this [`page`](http://vision.cs.duke.edu/DukeMTMC/details.html#evaluation).

-The paper's submission file `duke.txt` can be downloaded [here](http://vision.cs.duke.edu/DukeMTMC/data/misc/DeepCC.zip).
-Results from the released tracker may differ from the original one due changes in code and settings.
+The original submission file `duke.txt` can be downloaded [here](http://vision.cs.duke.edu/DukeMTMC/data/misc/DeepCC.zip).
+Results from the released tracker may differ from submission time due changes in code and settings.
 Once you are happy with the performance of your extensions to DeepCC, run `prepareMOTChallengeSubmission(opts)` to obtain a submission file `duke.txt` for MOTChallenge.

 ## Remarks